 The first primary objective of the EUROHARP project is to provide end-users (national and international European policy-makers) with a throrough scientific evaluation of nine contemporary quantification tools and their ability to estimate diffuse nutrient (N,P) losses to surface water systems and coastal waters, and thereby facilitate the implementation of the relevant policy instruments (eg. EC Water Framework Directive; EC Nitrates Directive).
-EUROHARP will contribute substantially to improve the comparability, transparency and reliability of the quantification of nutrient losses from diffuse sources, and thereby to improved efficiency of abatement strategies related to the implementation of e.g. the Nitrates Directive and the Water Framework Directive.
+EUROHARP will contribute substantially to improved comparability, transparency and reliability of the quantification of nutrient losses from diffuse sources, and thereby to improved efficiency of abatement strategies related to the implementation of e.g. the Nitrates Directive and the Water Framework Directive.

 The Water Framework Directive and Nitrates Directive demand analyses of the main sources of nutrient pollution at the river basin scale.
 European River Basin District Authorities thus need tools for quantification of the discharges and losses from point and diffuse sources of nitrogen and phosphorus in catchments.
 Such tools could also be the combined trend analysis, nutrient retention and source apportionment, as described in this report.
-The report analyses nutrient pressures, nutrient retention and nutrient trends at the outlet station from the Gurk catchment in Austria, applying standardised methodological approaches as described in four separate Annexes.
+This report analyses nutrient pressures, nutrient retention and nutrient trends at the outlet station from the Lough Derg and Lough Ree catchment in Ireland, applying standardised methodological approaches as described in four separate Annexes.

-Kendall's seasonal trend test with flow-adjustment reveals that the Gurk experiences a downward non-significant trend for dissolved inorganic nitrogen and total phosphorus concentrations during the period 1992-1999.
-The average annual nutrient retention in lakes and streams in the Gurk has been calculated at 1859 tonnes N and 14.4 tonnes P, applying a Tier 1 EUROHARP retention tool.
-The source apportionment showed that diffuse sources represent the main nutrient source in the catchment, contributing on average 77% of dissolved inorganic nitrogen and 59% of total phosphorus loads during the three-year period 1997-1999.
-The average loss of dissolved inorganic nitrogen and total phosphorus from agricultural areas amounted, respectively, to 32.9 kg N ha-1 (1992-1999) and 0.61 kg P ha-1 (1994-1999).
+Preparation for the Kendall's seasonal trend test with flow-adjustment was conducted for the observed concentration of dissolved inorganic nitrogen and total reactive phosphorus.
+Both nitrogen and phosphorus concentrations were positively related to discharge.
+However, the monitoring period and the number of observations were judged to be too limited to make the final trend statistics.
+The average annual nutrient retention in lakes and streams in the Lough Derg and Lough Ree catchment has been calculated at 17,800 tonnes N and 234 tonnes P, applying the Tier 1 retention tool.
+Moreover, both the measured total reactive (molybdate) phosphorus load and a corrected total phosphorus load were used for source apportionment.
+The source apportionment showed that diffuse sources represent the main nutrient source in the catchment, contributing an average of 87% of dissolved inorganic nitrogen, 34% of total reactive phosphorus and 57% of estimated total phosphorus loads during the three-year period 1999-2001.
+The average loss of dissolved inorganic nitrogen, total reactive phosphorus and estimated total phosphorus from agricultural areas amounted to 27.3 kg N ha-1, 0.15 kg P ha-1 and 0.40 kg P ha-1 respectively, during the period 1999-2001.